Home » Budget-Friendly Creamy Chicken

 Substitutions and Variations

-This creamy chicken is very forgiving, so you can adjust it a little depending on what you have at home.
+This creamy chicken is very forgiving, so you can adjust it depending on what you have at home.
 The main things I would keep are the warm chicken broth, sour cream, garlic, and fresh dill because they give the sauce its cozy homemade flavor.

-• Chicken pieces: I like bone-in, skin-on chicken for the most flavor, but you can also use chicken thighs, drumsticks, or a mix of both.
+• Chicken pieces: I like bone-in, skin-on chicken for the most flavor, but drumsticks, thighs, or a mix of both all work well.

 • Skinless chicken: If you prefer a lighter sauce, use skinless chicken pieces.
 The broth will be a little less rich, but the sauce will still taste creamy and comforting.